d-c-small/Gun-Trends-in-U.S./README.md

-# Gun Trends in U.S.
+# Gun Trends in the United States.
 Investigated gun registration trends in the U.S. between (1999-2016).
 ## Introduction